Samantha-A-Taylor/Samantha-A-Taylor/README.md

 # About Me 👋
 ***
-Hello and welcome to my introduction page.
+Hello, and welcome to my introduction page!
 I am @Samantha-A-Taylor, a bioinformatician and recent M.S. graduate from the University of North Carolina - Charlotte as of May 2022.
 I have a range of computational skills that I have aquired over the last 4 years, and am proficient in:

      - Python3/Pandas
      - SQL/SQLite